Steven Strogatz: The Joy Of X

 IRA FLATOW, HOST:

 Math can actually be fun - if you have the right teacher, that is, like my next guest, mathematician Steven Strogatz.
-His new book, "The Joy of X: A Guided Tour of Math, from One to Infinity," it literally breezes through every one of these scary-sounding math subjects and makes it quite digestible and fun.
+His new book, "The Joy of X: A Guided Tour of Math, from One to Infinity," literally breezes through every one of these scary-sounding math subjects and makes it quite digestible and fun.
 And it's entertaining reading, covering how math relates to even zebra stripes and sunsets and dragonfly wings, even your dating life.
 Now I have your attention.

+We won't be taking your calls today, but you can learn more about our topic today by going to sciencefriday.com.
 Steven Strogatz is the author of "The Joy of X: A Guided Tour of Math, from One to Infinity."
 He's also professor of applied math at Cornell in Ithaca.
 He joins us from WBUR.
 Welcome back to SCIENCE FRIDAY.

 STEVEN STROGATZ: Thanks very much, Ira.
 It's great to be here.